hardikpnsp/sicp/README.md

 - Every exercise till chapter 2 is written in `.scm` files
 - I have used [MIT Scheme](https://www.gnu.org/software/mit-scheme/) as a lisp dialect and [emacs](https://www.gnu.org/software/emacs/) as an editor
 - I found this article - [Don't Panic!](https://groups.csail.mit.edu/mac/users/gjs/6.945/dont-panic/) - really helpful for initial setup

+### Chapter 3

+- I started off using orgmode for better rendering support on github but soon gave up on it as it increased overhead and I would rather just focus on solving exercises rather than make them look good
+- went back to `.scm` files
+- files names and exercises are organized according to subtopics